Hosea Townsend: Career

 He studied law and was admitted to the bar in Cleveland, Ohio, in 1864 or 1865.
 He began practicing law in Memphis, Tennessee in 1865.
-He served as member of the State house of representatives in 1869.
+He served as member of the Tennessee House of Representatives representing Shelby County, Tennessee from 1869 to 1871.
 He practiced law in Memphis until 1881.

 He moved to Colorado in 1879 and settled in Silver Cliff in 1881.
 He made and lost a fortune in the mining business.

 Congress

 Townsend was elected as a Republican to the Fifty-first and Fifty-second Congresses (March 4, 1889 – March 3, 1893).
 He was an unsuccessful candidate for renomination in 1892.

 Later career

 He served as delegate to the Republican National Convention in 1892.

 He was a United States judge for the southern district of the Indian Territory from 1897 to 1907.
 He served on the Court of Appeals.
 He was first appointed by President William McKinley and he was re-appointed by President Theodore Roosevelt in 1902 and 1906.
 Oklahoma achieved statehood in 1907 and the Indian Territory court was closed.
 He remained in Ardmore and practiced law.

 Townsend had a forceful personality.
 In one case, a Seventh Day Adventist refused to perform jury duty on a Sunday, and Townsend found him in contempt of court.
 He discharged a jury that returned a verdict with which he disagreed saying it was "discharged for the term, and I never want to see any of you in my court again."
 Yet he extended leniency to a bootlegger whose family needed him at home to keep food on the table.